equalitie/np1sec-test-client/README.md

 This script builds a separate Pidgin instance with (n+1)sec support, which uses a separate configuration from any Pidgin you may already be running on your machine.
-This isn't strictly necessary and you could run (n+1)sec in your day-to-day pidgin if you like, but this solution will avoid several problems with this test build and avoid your regular chat client being compromised by any bugs in (n+1)sec.
+This isn't strictly necessary and you could run (n+1)sec in your day-to-day Pidgin if you like, but this solution will avoid several problems with this test build and avoid your regular chat client being compromised by any bugs in (n+1)sec.